 Water and wastewater service providers face an evolving landscape of diverse challenges as they strive to provide clean, safe, reliable, and affordable services to their communities.
-Navigating this dynamic and complex array of challenges requires a proactive approach, including strategic planning, leveraging technological advancements, and substantial investment to ensure the delivery of safe, reliable, and affordable services that our customers desire today and into the future.
+Navigating this dynamic and complex array of challenges requires a proactive approach; strategic planning, leveraging technological advancements, and substantial investment to ensure the delivery of safe reliable, and affordable services our customers desire today and into the future.

-Recent experience has shown that imported water costs have increased, as expected, but so has its unreliability.
+Since the last Strategic Plan development in 2008, imported water costs have increased, as expected, but so has its unreliability.
 Between climatic, legislative, litigatory, and political pressures on the State Water Project, it no longer represents a dependable water supply as it once did.
-At the same time, the cost of producing local water has also increased, driven by an ever-increasing demand for a limited supply, an ever-expanding regulatory environment, and the high costs of new wells, treatment facilities, and pipelines.
+At the same time, the cost to produce local water has also increased, driven by an ever-increasing demand for a limited supply, an ever-expanding regulatory environment, and the high cost of new wells, treatment facilities, and pipelines.